 Thank you for your interest in the above vacancy at Soar Valley College.
-This is an exciting opportunity for an enthusiastic and hardworking individual, with excellent communication and interpersonal skills to join an outstanding school and to make a real difference for our students.
+This is an exciting opportunity for an enthusiastic and hardworking individual, with excellent technical, communication and interpersonal skills to join an Outstanding school and make a real difference.
+Our ICT team is excellent, a stable and committed group of people who deliver an excellent support service to everyone in the school, and this post is an essential part of that team.